Queen Victoria Monument, Wellington: History

 The statue became a site of patriotic commemorations and observances.
 Wreaths were laid at the foot of the statue during various Empire Day celebrations in the early 20th century.

-The monument was relocated from Post Office Square in 1911, placed instead in the median island that separates the Cambridge and Kent Terraces in the Mount Victoria neighbourhood.
+The monument was relocated from Post Office Square in 1911 and placed instead in the median island that separates Cambridge and Kent Terraces in the Mount Victoria neighbourhood.
 The relocation has been attributed to increasing traffic issues around Jervois Quay, coupled with the introduction of electric trams.

-Regular maintenance of the statue was neglected through much of the twentieth century.
+Maintenance of the statue was neglected through much of the twentieth century.
 The statue was varnished for a 1920 visit by Edward, Prince of Wales.
 A second varnish applied to the statue in 1925 was criticised by local press as "vandalism".
 The Wellington City Engineer described the lacquering as quick to mellow, and ultimately necessary for cleaning the statue without damaging the stone base.

 The city government lacquered and gilded the monument in late 1947, producing a "sickly, bright, greasy appearance".
-Sculptor Richard Gross and the British Society of Sculptors protested the lacquering, but were retorted by Mayor Will Appleton, who described the lacquering as needed to restore the statue to its former appearance.
+Sculptor Richard Gross and the British Society of Sculptors protested the lacquering, but were contradicted by Mayor Will Appleton, who described the lacquering as needed to restore the statue to its former appearance.
 The lacquer was later removed after continued pressure.
 No further attempts to clean it were made, with local government rejecting repeated attempts by local volunteer organisations.
 Stairs were constructed around the monument during the 1960s to counteract tilting.

 Monument in the 1930s, at its current location at the median strip between Cambridge and Kent Terraces.

 Public opinion of the statue declined over the decades following its construction.
-In 1954, The Evening Post declared the statue as having "no artistic pretensions."
+In 1954, The Evening Post declared that the statue had "no artistic pretensions".
 The statue was the site of a lesbian visibility protest on International Women's Day in 1977, due to associations drawn by feminist activists between the statue and remnant Victorian morality and colonisation in New Zealand.
 In 2007, a Māori flag was tied to the statue to commemorate Waitangi Day.
-Alongside several other statues, the statue was blindfolded as a protest against racism and colonial legacy in New Zealand.
+Along with several other statues, the statue was blindfolded as a protest against racism and colonial legacy in New Zealand.

 A 1990s proposal to return the monument to its original location was strongly rejected by Mount Victoria locals.
 The monument was cleaned and repaired by council order in 2000 due to the impending hundredth anniversary of Queen Victoria's death.